 This newly created formula should have the same percent value as the one created with the Insert Summary Tool.

 Example 29A

 Image Reports

-Reports using images can be helpful.
-There are several imaging reports used throughout the Sewer modules.
-At this time, Lucity Web does not support this type of report.
+Reports using the attached images in Document control can be helpful.
+There are several imaging reports used throughout the Lucity modules.
+They support the following image types: JPG, BMP, TIF and PNG.